 - Turn water heater power OFF.
 Turn water heater gas valve (if so equipped) OFF (outside of the RV). - 2.
-Water heater bypass valves should be set to BYPASS.
-Refer to Water Heater Bypass section.
+Water heater bypass valves should be set to BYPASS (refer to the Water Heater Bypass Section).
 Water is prevented from entering the water heater. - 3.
 Level the RV and drain the fresh water plumbing system.
 See Draining the Fresh Water System. - 4.
 Water heater should be empty after performing Step 2.
 Water heater bypass valves set to BYPASS. - 5.
-Cartridge water filter (if so equipped) should be removed and replaced with the bypass hose included with your RV. - 6.
-Make sure the "fresh water tank drain" and "low point drains" are closed. - 7.
-Close the fresh water tank shutoff Valve E (if equipped).
-Valve should be located in the vicinity of the water pump.
+Cartridge water filter (if so equipped) should be removed and replaced with the bypass hose included with your RV.

+- 6. Make sure the "fresh water tank drain" and "low point drains" are closed. - 7.
+Close the fresh water tank shutoff Valve E (if so equipped).
+Valve should be located near the water pump.
 Open siphon valve (Valve D) at the water pump with the clear hose attached.
 Valve handle points toward the clear hose and insert the opposite end of the clear hose into a container of RV antifreeze solution.
-Valve should be located in the vicinity of the water pump.
-See Water Heater Bypass section. - 8.
+Valve should be located near the water pump. - 8.
 Turn the water pump ON.
 Antifreeze will be drawn into the water lines.